Thousands in Support of Toxic-free Children’s Toys in Armenia and Kyrgyzstan

 25.11.2013 | WECF

-WECF Conference on importance of eco-design of games and toys
+WECF organised conference in Paris on importance of eco-design of games and toys

 The need to reduce the environmental footprint of products is increasingly felt in a world of limited resources.
 Therefore eco- design seems to be the key element for a successful transition towards a circular economy